Search engines, and particularly Google, have heretofore served as the gateway to the online world.

 In a way, digital assistants are just search engines that rely on voice-based queries rather than typed keywords.
 But they’re growing more complicated, more diverse in functionality, and they’re being used in far different ways.

 Take, for example, Siri and Cortana.
 Released by Apple and Microsoft, respectively, these assistants take semantic search to new heights by deciphering the intent behind a user query, studying past behaviors, and ultimately personalizing their eventual displayed results.
 These results may come in the form of offline files, online websites, raw information, or some blend of the three.
-They’re killing the traditional search engine because they can be accessed from almost any device, without a specific web browser, and they can present all kinds of relevant information with a simple query.
-Once sold on this voice-activated assistant, the average user is hard-pressed to go back to the type-and-find method.

 Other forms of digital assistants are threatening search engines due to their sheer efficiency; instant answer applications like Google’s Knowledge Graph take a user query and algorithmically find the most relevant information immediately.
 For example, if you run a Google search for a movie, the Knowledge Graph will instantly generate basic information on that movie such as its debut year, principle actors, and any awards it may have won.
 With this information, users have less reason to click through to actual websites, limiting the potential traffic a site can generate by ranking high for a given query.
-In this way, Google is gradually shaping user behavior toward a new kind of search—and a new expectation of results.

 Search itself isn’t dying: instead, the way we use search is starting to change and the mediums where consumers access information is always in a state of flux.